khng300/get-image-glsl/README.md

 # get-image-glsl

 This program renders a fragment shader, it can be compiled with different context provider, currently EGL or GLFW.
+See build instructions below.

 # Usage